 Three simple ingredients (and a little salt and pepper) are all it takes to make these easy Mashed Sweet Potatoes!
-No need to add extra ingredients (or sugar) when you have a naturally sweet and flavorful veggie!
+No need to add extra ingredients when you have such a naturally sweet and flavorful veggie!
+These easy mashed sweet potatoes are the perfect side for Roasted Pork Tenderloin or Bacon Wrapped Chicken along with a side of steamed veggies!

 How to Make Mashed Sweet Potatoes

 Making mashed sweet potatoes is really easy!
 If I have a lot of time, I make Baked Sweet Potatoes and scoop them out to make mashed potatoes.
-A quicker method is to boil the sweet potatoes.
+A quicker method is to boil the sweet potatoes but I prefer the consistency of baked if possible.

 How Long to Boil Sweet Potatoes for Mash